Skip to main content

 Bank of China Securities serves a similar niche to HSBC InvestDirect but skews towards mainland Chinese investors in Hong Kong and those with existing BOC banking relationships.
 The platform supports HK stocks, A-shares, and bonds, with a straightforward interface in Chinese and English.

-Where BOC falls short: The fee structure is nearly identical to HSBC -- 0.25% commission, HK$100 minimum.
-BOC also charges a HK$50 quarterly inactivity fee if you do not trade, which is an irritant for buy-and-hold investors.
-The trading platform feels dated, with limited charting capabilities and no real-time streaming quotes on the basic tier.
-US stock access is not available directly -- you would need a separate account or broker for that.
+BOC Securities' trading platform feels dated, with limited charting capabilities and no real-time streaming quotes on the basic tier.
+BOC does not offer US stock access directly -- you would need a separate account or broker for that.

 Best for: Investors with existing BOC banking relationships who primarily trade HK and A-shares and prefer Chinese-language support.